joe-singh/joe-singh.github.io/writings/valuation/apple/apple.md

 in non-current marketable securities, these are not immediately liquid so I will assume only half of these can be liquidated on a sensible timescale in emergencies.
 This gives a still very impressive cash balance of $141B.
 <br><br>
 With the above, I did a simple Monte Carlo simulation with 10,000 trials of different growth rates for both methods.
-The results are below
+The results are below.
 </div>
 <div style="text-align:center"><img src="./valuation.png" /></div>
 {:.image-caption}